GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 German Bund futures were flat at 146.22 after the debt sale, but were supported by the expectations of loose central bank monetary policy.

-Demand rose on Wednesday after comments from European Central Bank policymaker Jens Weidmann stoked a belief that interest rates could fall if economic data remains weak.
+Demand rose on Wednesday after comments from European Central Bank policymaker Jens Weidmann, who stoked a belief that interest rates could fall if economic data remains weak.

+* Kingold Jewelry reports 2016 fourth quarter and year end financial results highlighted by annual sales of $1.4 billion and record net income